-ETO's ability to satisfy its obligations and pay distributions to the Parent Company will depend on its future performance, which will be subject to prevailing economic, financial, business and weather conditions, and other factors, many of which are beyond the control of ETO's management.
+Our ability to satisfy our obligations and pay distributions to our preferred unitholders will depend on our future performance, which will be subject to prevailing economic, financial, business and weather conditions, and other factors, many of which are beyond management's control.

-ETO currently expects capital expenditures in 2020 to be within the following ranges (excluding capital expenditures related to our investments in Sunoco LP and USAC):
+The Partnership currently expects capital expenditures in 2020 to be within the following ranges (excluding capital expenditures related to our investments in Sunoco LP and USAC:

-Growth Maintenance Low High Low High Intrastate transportation and storage \$ 20 \$ 30 \$ 40 \$ 45 Interstate transportation and storage (1) 100 125 140 145 Midstream 625 650 125 130 NGL and refined products transportation and services (1) 2,550 2,650 100 110 Crude oil transportation and services (1) 500 525 165 175 All other (including eliminations) 125 150 75 80 Total capital expenditures \$ 3,920 \$ 4,130 \$ 645 \$ 685
+Growth Maintenance Low High Low High Intrastate transportation and storage \$ 20 \$ 30 \$ 40 \$ 45 Interstate transportation and storage (1) 100 125 140 145 Midstream 625 650 125 130 NGL and refined products transportation and services (1) 2,550 2,650 100 110 Crude oil transportation and services 500 525 165 175 All other (including eliminations) 25 50 75 80 Total capital expenditures \$ 3,820 \$ 4,030 \$ 645 \$ 685

-(1) Includes capital expenditures related to ETO's proportionate ownership of the Bakken, Rover, and Bayou Bridge pipeline projects and our proportionate ownership of the Orbit Gulf Coast NGL export project.
+(1) Includes capital expenditures related to our proportionate ownership of the Bakken, Rover, and Bayou Bridge pipeline projects and our proportionate ownership of the Orbit Gulf Coast NGL export project.